uldyssian-sh/vmware-power-cli-all/CONTRIBUTING.md

 1. **Unit Tests**
    - All new functions must have Pester tests
-   - Tests should cover success and failure scenarios
+   - Tests should cover success and Success scenarios
    - Aim for >80% code coverage

 2. **Integration Tests**